My buddy Stan called from a bar to say he was coming for breakfast the next morning.

 When she finally left, the house was so empty, it echoed.

 I swear the girl would have taken the echoes if she could.

 All she left was the toaster and that was a bit of a mystery.

 Perhaps since she took everything I loved, she left something she loved out of guilt and while I never loved toast, I hung on to that toaster.

 I kept it to remind myself of what I had missed.
 I missed her brilliant green eyes.
 I missed her fiery red hair and even her volcanic temper.

 I don’t know exactly why she left me.
 Someone said it was because of a fling she had with someone else.

 Whoever that was, I owe him my thanks.

-Still… I think about it now and then, especially when I catch a glimpse of that toaster.
-It just sits there on my counter as a witness to my days, like a little time-machine that moves me back and forth from past to present and reminds me – of all the things that might have been… I have the best.
+Still… I think about it now and then, especially after catching a glimpse of that toaster.
+It just sits there on my counter as a witness to my days, serving as a little time-machine that moves me back and forth from past to present and reminds me that of all the things that might have been – I have the best.

 I loaded the toaster for Stan and waited until a column of blue smoke curled from the slots, indicating that his toast was just the way he liked it.